Cognitive Hacking: The New Social Engineering Threat

 In 2016, Russian hackers established an “elaborately organized and surprisingly low-cost ‘troll farm’ set up to launch an ‘information warfare’ operation to impact U.S. political elections from Russian soil using social media platforms.”
 Instead of hacking into mainframes to interfere with the election, these operatives were able to influence how American voters thought and how they voted.
 These actions helped strengthen the political and social polarization in the U.S. – in essence, engaging in a new international warfare without firing a (physical) shot.

 The United States Post Office (USPS) recently fell victim to cognitive hacking.
-For example, during the 2020 election, activist groups started disinformation campaigns that included a fabricated narrative that post office employees were throwing away mail-in ballots for a specific political party.
+For example, during the 2020 election, activist groups started narrative attacks campaigns that included a fabricated narrative that post office employees were throwing away mail-in ballots for a specific political party.
 These narratives led to mail carriers being harassed on the street and doxxed online.

 WHAT ARE THE POTENTIAL IMPACTS OF COGNITIVE HACKING?